awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 Create a listener to process inbound connections from your users to Global Accelerator\.

-The range that you specify when you create a listener defines how many listener port and destination IP address combinations that you can use with your \.
+The range that you specify when you create a listener defines how many listener port and destination IP address combinations that you can use with your custom routing accelerator\.
 For maximum flexibility, we recommend that you specify a large port range\.
 Each listener port range that you specify must include a minimum of 16 ports\.

 **Note**
 To complete this task by using an API operation instead of the console, see [CreateCustomRoutingListener](https://docs.aws.amazon.com/global-accelerator/latest/api/API_CreateCustomRoutingListener.html) in the *AWS Global Accelerator API Reference*\.